 Versicherer (Insurance provider): the company that provides you with your insurance.

 Versicherungsnehmer (Policyholder): the individual who takes a policy out with an insurance company, i.e. you or a family member

 Versicherungsprämie / Versicherungsbeitrag (Insurance premium or insurance contribution): the one-time payment or regular amount that comes out of your account and into your insurance company’s

-If you hadn’t already guessed, I feel like house insurance in Germany is pretty useful.
+If you hadn’t already guessed, I feel like house insurance in Germany is pretty useful, even if you just moved into your flat.
 Simply because, you just never know until it’s too late.
-You could even consider home insurance to be a superpower, saving your a$$ the German way.
-And even if you pick the most reasonably-priced home contents insurance Germany has on the market, it’s still beneficial.
+Even if you pick the most reasonably-priced home contents insurance Germany has on the market, it’s still beneficial.
 You get so much out of it, and investing in it definitely won’t burn a hole in your pocket…

 I hope this little overview was useful.
 Feel free to ask questions in the comments.